allisonherrera/hello-world/README.md

 My name is Allison.
 I'm a graduate student and a research assistant at the University of Arizona.
-I'm a beginner in the git world, but I think I'll be learning quickly!
+I'm a beginner in the git world, so I appreciate any tips for starting out.